Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Pacific Islands University Profile

-Does a degree from Pacific Islands University Worth It?
+Is a Pacific Islands University Degree Worth It?

 How much does a degree from Pacific Islands University Cost?

-The average annual cost of the degree at Pacific Islands University is USD: 12823.
+The average annual cost of the degree at Pacific Islands University is $12,823.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Pacific Islands University is much less than this.

 At Pacific Islands University, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Pacific Islands University as your choice in the form.

-How much a Pacific Islands University Graduate make?
+How much does a Pacific Islands University Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 20902.
-An average Pacific Islands University graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $20,902.
+An average Pacific Islands University graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Bachelor Degree Programs